 This year we bought our very first travel trailer, aka RV, so we could go travel trailer camping with kids in tow.
 I love the outdoors and love camping, but I HATE tent camping.
 Camping in a travel trailer is SO much better.
 It’s basically glamping because you get the camping experience minus the sore back, bug bites and convenience food.
 You can cook anything on the stove/oven combo and we even have a pretty good sized fridge.
 Did I mention it has a bathtub?
 Yeah, it’s camping I swear.
 If you are an avid camper or just considering it, here are my 10 must haves for travel trailer camping with kids!

 We dove into this thing head first and we’ve learned a few things along the way!
+I’d love to save you the headache of forgotten items or things you haven’t even thought of yet.
+Learn from my mistakes and start off on the right foot.

 We are lucky enough to own a boat as well as a travel trailer so we end up driving separately when camping at lake locations so we can bring the boat along.
 In the future we will buy a 5th wheel camper so we can tandem tow the boat.
 For now we are happy with our bumper tow trailer!
 It has a queen bed in front, living/kitchen/bathroom area in the middle and 4 bunk beds in the back.
 It’s perfect for our family of 6!